SM2G/sm2g.github.io/_posts/2017-11-20-add-ssl-cert-on-AWS.md

 chmod a+x certbot-auto
 ```

 Then, cut all NGINX or other process using port 80 and request your certificate.
+Be careful of API calls limit on Let's Encrypt servers.
 ```
-./certbot-auto certonly --standalone -d [www.mydomain.com]
+./certbot-auto certonly --standalone -d [www.mydomain.com] --debug
 ```

 Finally, update your NGINX config like so.